omicscodeathon/rhinotypeR/README.md

 ## Workflow
 ![workflow](https://github.com/omicscodeathon/rhinotyper/blob/main/man/figures/workflow.png)

+RhinotypeR workflow.
+The user downloads prototype strains using `getPrototypeSeqs()` function, combines these with their newly generated VP4/2 sequences, aligns and manually curates the alignment.
+The user then reads the curated alignment into R using `readFasta()` function.
+The readFasta object can then be used to run all the second-level functions, including `assignTypes()` which assigns the sequences into genotypes, filters out the prototype sequences and returns the genotype assignment of the new sequences.
+This output can be used to visualise the frequency of assigned genotypes.
+The distance matrix object, an output of `pairwiseDistance()` function, can be used to create a phylogenetic tree or a heatmap to visualize genetic relatedness of sequences.

 ## Package
 Our project aims to develop an R package to automate RV genotype assignment, facilitating genomic scientists in efficiently genotyping RV infections.